Apple Pancakes with kiwi, strawberries and pears

-There is nothing better than a delicious stack of pancakes with fresh fruit and they happen to make a brilliant Mother’s Day meal from children no matter how old the child.
-Pancakes are a fun, easy and quick breakfast to make for hungry mums.
+There is nothing better than a delicious stack of pancakes with fresh fruit and they happen to make a meal.
+Pancakes are a fun, easy and quick breakfast to make no matter your age.

-To make this delicious breakfast I used two brilliant products from OXO which have become family favourites; the complete grate and slice set and the strawberry huller which is more a piece of kit I’ve always wanted and it’s really useful.
+To make this delicious breakfast I used a brilliant product from OXO which have become family favourites; the complete grate and slice set .
+It is a piece of kit I’ve always wanted and it’s really useful.
 The grate and slice set is so brilliant.
 It has 4 options, 2 graters and 2 slicers.
 They come in a fabulous box which means they tidy away neatly and it stops fingers getting cut as the lid clips on.
 The box base holds a stand for the grater or slicer and when you cut falls into box.
 It certainly helps this messy puppy make a lot less mess.
 Safety wise the grater is held in the box so shouldn’t or fall out when it’s being used.
 I used the large grater for the apple as I want the apple to be noticeable in the pancakes.

 Here are the fabulous apple pancake stack.
 The recipe makes about 20 medium pancakes, perfect for a good stack for 4 people or a super stack for a family of three.